Wigan: Civil War

 The Battle of Wigan Lane was fought on 25 August 1651 during the Third English Civil War, between 1,500 Royalists under the command of the James Stanley, Earl of Derby marching to join the King at Worcester and 3,000 of the New Model Army under the command of Colonel Robert Lilburne hunting them.
 Lilburne arrived at Wigan to find the Royalists leaving to march towards Manchester but with his force consisting mostly of cavalry recognised it would be dangerous to engage in the narrow lanes around the town and decided to wait for his foot soldiers to arrive and flank the town.
-The Royalists seeing an opportunity to engage the divided force turned around to engage but Lilburne decided to hold his ground deploying cavalry on Wigan Lane and infantry in the hedgerows to the sides, The Royalists made several charges but after two hours were unable to break the Parliamentarian line and were forced to flee after being overwhelmed by superior numbers.
+The Royalists seeing an opportunity to engage the divided force turned around to engage but Lilburne decided to hold his ground deploying cavalry on Wigan Lane and infantry in the hedgerows to the sides, The Royalists made several charges but, after two hours, were unable to break the Parliamentarian line and were forced to flee after being overwhelmed by superior numbers.
 Although Stanley was injured he managed to find refuge in the town.
 David Craine states, "those who did not fall in the fighting [were] hunted to their death through the countryside".
 A monument on Wigan Lane marks the place where Sir Thomas Tyldesley a Major General commanding the Royalist troops fell, it was erected 28 years after the battle in 1679 by Alexander Rigby, Tyldesley's standard bearer.
+After his restoration in 1660, King Charles II gave the town a sword, which is on display at the Museum of Wigan Life, and the right to the motto 'Ancient and Loyal'.

 Industrial Revolution

-In 1698 Celia Fiennes described Wigan as "a pretty market town built of stone and brick".
-In 1720 the moot hall was rebuilt, funded by the members of the borough.
+In 1698, Celia Fiennes described Wigan as "a pretty market town built of stone and brick".
+In 1720, the moot hall was rebuilt, funded by the members of the borough.
 It was used as the town hall, and the earliest reference to it dates from the 15th century.
 Prior to its final destruction in 1869, the hall was rebuilt in 1829.
-Wigan's status as a centre for coal production, engineering and textiles in the 18th century led in the 1740s to the Douglas Navigation - the canalisation of part of the River Douglas, and later to the Leeds and Liverpool Canal.
+Wigan's status as a centre for coal production, engineering and textiles in the 18th century led to the Douglas Navigation in the 1740s; this was the canalisation of part of the River Douglas, and later to the Leeds and Liverpool Canal.
 The canal from Liverpool to Leeds was originally to serve Wigan on a spur, transporting cloth and food grown on the West Lancashire Plain to the Port of Liverpool.
 Construction restarted in the 1790s, after a pause of some decades, as coal was rising in importance due to the progress of the Industrial Revolution.
-The route was altered at the request of mill-owners, with the spur becoming the primary route and Wigan a hub for transport of coal from the Lancashire coal pits to Liverpool and Leeds.
+The route was altered at the request of mill-owners, with the spur becoming the primary route and Wigan a hub for the transport of coal from the Lancashire coal pits to Liverpool and Leeds.